Rizz-Vii/studio/docs/TESTING_STATUS_REPORT.md

 ## Summary of Testing Progress

+**Status**: ✅ **MAJOR REFACTORING COMPLETED**
+**Last Updated**: July 21, 2025
+**Focus**: Test suite modernization and maintainability improvements

-This report summarizes the current state of testing for the RankPilot project, specifically focusing on the mobile performance optimization branch.
+This report summarizes the current state of testing for the RankPilot project, with emphasis on the comprehensive test refactoring completed in July 2025.

 **Project:** RankPilot
 **Branch:** feature/performance-optimization-mobile-enhancement